ATTENTION: This article is currently under review by the UniFi team.

 Occasionally, administrators may want to change the way in which their Wireless Uplink devices are communicating, for instance, changing one AP to use a different uplink.
 This can all be easily done through the UniFi Controller.
 To do this:

-2. Click on the Device in the Uplink Setup that you'd like to configure.
+2. Click on the device that you'd like to configure.

 3. Click on the Configuration Tab in the Device Pane.